Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Remaining proofs

 The unusually complicated formulation of this proposition arises from the possible existence of edges $e$ with $p_e=0$.

-\begin{obs} Parts (a) and (b) of Propositions \eqref{sub-criticality_via_RSW}--\eqref{prop:super} are valid for any primal/dual pair $G$/$G^*$ embedded in $\RR^2$ such that: (i) $G$ is connected, (ii) $G$ and $G^*$ are locally finite, in that any bounded subset of $\RR^2$ contains finitely many vertices, and (iii) there exists $L<\oo$ such that no edge of $G$ or $G^*$ has length exceeding $L$.
-(Condition (iii) is a consequence of the \bxp.)
-For Proposition \ref{sub-criticality_via_RSW}(c), condition (ii) is replaced by the stronger (ii\,$'$): there exists $\rho<\oo$ such that the number of vertices within any translate of the unit disk is no greater than $\rho$.
+\begin{obs} Parts (a) and (b) of Propositions \eqref {sub-criticalityviaRSW} and \eqref{propsuper} are valid for any primal/dual pair $G/G^*$ embedded in $\RR^2$ such that: (i) $G$ is connected, (ii) $G$ and $G^*$ are locally finite, in that any bounded subset of $\RR^2$ contains finitely many vertices, and (iii) there exists $L<\oo$ such that no edge of $G$ or $G^*$ has length exceeding~$L$.
+[Condition (iii) is a consequence of the box-crossing property.]
+For Proposition~\ref{sub-criticalityviaRSW}(c), condition (ii) is replaced by the stronger (ii$'$): there exists $\rho<\oo$ such that the number of vertices within any translate of the unit disk is no greater than $\rho$.
 The proofs follow those of the lattice case, and are omitted. \end{obs}

-\begin{proof}[Sketch proof of Proposition \ref{sub-criticality_via_RSW}] Further details of the arguments used here may be found in \cite[Chap.\ 5]{Grimmett_Graphs}.
+\begin{pf*}{Sketch proof of Proposition \ref{sub-criticalityviaRSW}} Further details of the arguments used here may be found in \cite{GrimmettGraphs}, Chapter~5.
 For definiteness, we consider only the square lattice, and analogous proofs are valid for the triangular and hexagonal lattices.
-Assume $\PP_{1-\bp}^*$ has the \bxp.
+Assume $\PP_{1-\bp}^*$ has the box-crossing property.

-(a) If $\rad(C_v) \ge k$, there exist order $\log k$ disjoint annuli around $v$ none of which contains a dual open cycle surrounding $v$.
-By the \bxp, this event has probability less than $a(1-\g)^{\a\log k}$ for some $a,\g,\a >0$, and the claim follows.
+(a) If $\rad(C_v) \ge k$, there exist order $\log k$ disjoint annuli around $v$, none of which contains a dual open cycle surrounding $v$.
+By the box-crossing property, this event has probability less than $a(1-\g)^{\a\log k}$ for some \mbox{$a,\g,\a>0$}, and the claim follows.
 Part (b) is a trivial consequence.

-(c) Let $N \ge 1$.
-Let $B_N$ be a box of size $3N \times N$, and let $H_N$ be the event that $B_N$ has an open dual crossing in the long direction, in the dual lattice $\Lat^*$.
-By the \bxp, there exists $\tau=\tau(\bp)>0$, independent of $B_N$ and $N$, such that $\PP^*_{1-\bp}(H_N) \ge \tau$ for all large $N$.
-By part (a) above, Russo's formula, and the theory of influence (as in \cite{GG2} and \cite[Thm 4.33]{Grimmett_Graphs}, for example),
+(c) Let $N \ge1$.
+Let $B_N$ be a box of size $3N \times N$, and let $H_N$ be the event that~$B_N$ has an open dual crossing in the long direction, in the dual lattice $\Lat ^*$.
+By the box-crossing property, there exists $\tau=\tau(\bp)>0$, independent of $B_N$ and $N$, such that $\PP^*_{1-\bp}(H_N) \ge\tau$ for all large $N$.
+By part (a) above, Russo's formula and the theory of influence (as in~\cite{GG2} and~\cite{GrimmettGraphs}, Theorem~4.33, e.g.),

 for $\eta>0$ and some absolute constants $c_1, c_2 >0$.
-This inequality, when integrated over $(0,\nu)$, yields $\ol\PP^*_{1-\bp+\nu}(H_N) \to 1$ as $N \to\oo$, uniformly in the choice of $B_N$.
+This inequality, when integrated over $(0,\nu)$, yields $\ol\PP^*_{1-\bp+\nu}(H_N) \to1$ as $N \to\oo$, uniformly in the choice of $B_N$.